coder/labeler/README.md

 accuracy of @cdr-bot on coder/coder and the fact that the completion approach lets us remove the need for a DB.

-On the other hand, completions are an order of magnitude more expensive, so costs may approach ~10c per opened issue.
+On the other hand, completions are pretty expensive, so costs may approach ~10c per opened issue on a popular repository.
 If the project reaches a scale where that becomes an issue, we can switch to an embedding system, GPT-3.5, or accept an OpenAI key.

 ### Context construction